OpenInnovation_hero_medium

 • Building platforms or ecosystems that enable co-creation

 Importantly, open innovation is not about outsourcing innovation.
-It’s about amplifying internal strengths by connecting to external opportunities.OpenInnovation_image1_small
+It’s about amplifying internal strengths by connecting to external opportunities, as discussed in this interview on leadership and culture in open innovation.OpenInnovation_image1_small

-What open innovation is not
+What open innovation is not (and why it matters)

 To get it right, it’s crucial to separate open innovation from related (but narrower) concepts: